moquist/om-my/README.md

  1. Back in your REPL terminal, you should now have a prompt.
 Try this: ```=> (get-movie "The Sting")```
 1. Edit ```src/cljs/om_my/core.cljs``` in your favorite editor.

-## TODO

-1. Refactor 'get-movie and 'display-movie-abridged-cast.
-1. Add more examples like 'get-movie.